kariy/blog/content/blog/finding-myself-1.md

 _I intend to make the posts in this series, short.
 Something that I can write, more or less, in a single sitting.
 My intention is to write down whatever that comes to my head at the moment, without worrying about the post having any substance._

-_My motivation is mainly to get myself into a habit of writing more often and because recently I realized I like to think a lot about these sort of stuff so why not write about them as well._
+_My motivation is mainly to get myself into a habit of writing more often to get better at it.
+Also because recently I realized I like to think a lot about these sort of stuff so why not write about them as well._

 ---